-Secure messaging is a feature of MyUHS that allows students to receive appointment reminders, communicate with their health care providers, and receive lab and x-ray results and other information following a clinic or mental health counseling appointment.
+Secure messaging is a MyUHS feature that allows students to receive appointment reminders, communicate with their health care providers, and lab and X-ray results.

 Why does UHS use secure messaging?